tmakatos/qemu/docs/devel/vfio-user.rst

 Header
 ------
-All messages, both command messages and reply messages, are preceded by a 16 byte header that contains basic information about the message.
+All messages, both command messages and reply messages, are preceded by a header that contains basic information about the message.
 The header is followed by message-specific data described in the sections below.

 ..
 Shall we make command 2 bytes instead of 4?